safiyaaideed/terminalapp/README.md

 # a 'new game' and 'end game' feature.

+Type "new game" to start a new game or type "end game" to exit the game.

 # Note: Ensure that your features above allow you to demonstrate your understanding of the following language elements and concepts: